-Risk associated with Disclosure Controls and Procedures and Internal Control Over Financial Reporting
+Risk Associated with Disclosure Controls and Procedures and Internal Control over Financial Reporting

-The Company's CEO and CFO have designed or caused to be designed under their supervision, DC&P to provide reasonable assurance that (i) material information relating to the Company is made known to the Company's CEO and CFO by others, and (ii) information required to be disclosed by the Company in its filings under securities legislation is recorded, processed, summarized and reported within the time periods specified under applicable securities legislation.
-There is no assurance, however, that our DC&P will ultimately be effective in ensuring the timely and accurate disclosure all material information relating to the Company and its business in accordance with applicable securities legislation.
+The Company's CEO and CFO have designed or caused to be designed under their supervision, disclosure controls and procedures ("DCP") to provide reasonable assurance that (i) material information relating to the Company is made known to the Company's CEO and CFO by others, and (ii) information required to be disclosed by the Company in its filings under securities legislation is recorded, processed, summarized and reported within the time periods specified under applicable securities legislation.
+There is no assurance, however, that our DCP will ultimately be effective in ensuring the timely and accurate disclosure all material information relating to the Company and its business in accordance with applicable securities legislation.

-The Company is required to maintain and evaluate the effectiveness of our ICFR under National Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings in Canada.
+The Company is required to maintain and evaluate the effectiveness of our internal control over financial reporting ("ICFR") under National Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings in Canada.
 Effective internal controls are required for the Company to accurately and reliably report financial results and other financial information.
 There is no assurance that the Company will be able to achieve and maintain the adequacy of its ICFR as such standards are modified, supplemented, or amended from time to time, and the Company may not be able to ensure that the Company can conclude on an ongoing basis that our ICFR is effective.
 The Company's failure to establish and maintain effective ICFR could result in the Company's inability to meet our reporting obligations, inability to prevent fraud and inability to detect material misstatements.
 As a result, any failure to maintain effective ICFR may result in investors losing confidence in the Company's ability to report timely, accurate and reliable financial and other information, may expose the Company to legal or regulatory actions and may adversely impact the market value of the Company's Common shares.

-Risks Related to the common shares
+Risks Related to the Common Shares

-Market for the common shares
+Market for the Common Shares